 ON EPISODE 31:

 On the weekly science segment, a new archeological discovery in Turkey could reveal the existence of one of the earliest "Skull Cults" in history.
-Then, listen for the breakdown of the Fourth of July mug release and the hosts discuss the upcoming coffee subscription platform, and when the next mug will come out and more from the World's Strongest Coffee.
+Then, listen for the breakdown of the Fourth of July mug release and the hosts discuss the upcoming coffee subscription platform, and when the next mug will come out.

 ABOUT WYCLEF JEAN: